 Golf: Johnson pulls out of US Masters

-World number one Dustin Johnson withdrew from the 81st Masters on Thursday, walking off the first tee due to a back injury.
+Top-ranked Dustin Johnson withdrew from the 81st Masters with a lower back injury, walking off the first tee on Thursday to end a 24-hour drama surrounding the Augusta National favourite.

 - Posted 07 Apr 2017 02:42

-AUGUSTA: World number one Dustin Johnson withdrew from the 81st Masters on Thursday (apr 6), walking off the first tee due to a back injury.
+AUGUSTA: Top-ranked Dustin Johnson withdrew from the 81st Masters with a lower back injury, walking off the first tee on Thursday (Apr 6) to end a 24-hour drama surrounding the Augusta National favourite.

-The reigning US Open champion had been a heavy favourite in the year's first major golf championship after winning his three prior starts but suffered a lower back injury Wednesday in a fall down stairs at a rental house.
+The reigning US Open champion had been the oddsmakers' darling in the year's first major golf championship after winning his three prior starts but hurt himself in a fall down stairs Wednesday at a rental house.

+"It's unbelievably difficult.
+I feel like I'm playing the best golf of my career now.
+For me to pull out, it sucks really bad," Johnson said.

+"I'm very sad I have to do it but it's just a freak accident.
+I wanted to try and play but I'm not going to be able to compete."

-Johnson was seen walking back to the clubhouse shaking his head after undergoing a rigorous warm-up session before admitting defeat.
+Johnson had tested his swing and even went to the first tee, but instead of teeing off just walked back to the clubhouse shaking his head, having to admit defeat after a rigorous warm-up session.

+"I could swing maybe 70 per cent was about max.
+It still hurt," Johnson said.
+"I could take it back.
+It was impact and through impact that it would catch.

+"I wouldn't be able to compete.
+My heart was in it.
+I wanted to play.
+The more I thought about it, I wasn't going to have any chance."

+Australian star Greg Norman, who had his own history of heartache at Augusta National and never won a green jacket, missed the 1988 British Open as number one.

+The will he-won't he saga began when Johnson, clad in his socks on a slick wooden floor, tumbled down a short flight on stairs on the way to the basement.

-The 24-hour drama reached its emotional peak when Johnson arrived at the course and practiced his swings, hoping he could summon the strength to play through pain.
+The tale reached its emotional peak when Johnson arrived at the course and practiced his swings as television analysts watched his every move.

 After a physical therapy session, Johnson tested his swing for several minutes under the watchful gaze of his caddie, brother Austin Johnson, and swing coach Butch Harmon, then returned for more therapy.